MaraScott/ComfyUI_MaraScott_Nodes/README.md

 AnyBus Node (AKA UniversalBus node) is an attempt to provide a Universal Bus Node (as some might say) which is based on AnyType Input/Output.

+**Native Support**

+You can assume that any node input/output works like "UE Nodes / Use Everywhere" Nodes

+**BUS Input/Output Support**

-the Bus Nodes can be connected from one AnyBusNode to another and we support the following Reroute Nodes as long as they are linked from an AnyBusNode before connecting it to another
+The Bus Nodes can be connected from one AnyBusNode to another and we support the following Reroute Nodes as long as they are linked from an AnyBusNode before connecting it to another

 Set/Get Node **Supported** :